This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I

 About The Brand

 Before we dive into the products, let us have a bit of a history lesson.
-Drunk Elephant officially launched in 2014 on the premise that “a product is only as good as its worst ingredient,” sparking a whole new category of skincare that creator Tiffany Masterson coined clean-clinical.
+Drunk Elephant officially launched in 2014 on the premise that “a product is only as good as its worst ingredient,” sparking a whole new category of skincare that founder Tiffany Masterson coined clean-clinical.

 Drunk Elephant is formulated using ingredients that can be recognized, accepted, and used by the skin.
 Masterson defines clean-clinical as safe, high-performance skincare that will nourish, support, protect and improve the skin without disruption, irritation, or any form of sensitization.

-All of the products from the brand are free of essential oils, fragrance/dyes, silicones, SLS, chemical sunscreens and drying alcohols.
+All of the products from the brand are free of essential oils, fragrances/dyes, silicones, SLS, chemical sunscreens, and drying alcohols.

 Drunk Elephant Skincare Review

 This is a detailed review of the products that I have tried.
 If you want to skip to the verdict, I share if you should purchase or pass on the product.